mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 <h2 id="how_to-use-this-guide">How to use this guide</h2>
 The prep works like this:
-- We give you a topic in rails
+- I give you a topic in rails
-- If we are lucky we can show you how it worked in Sinatra
+- I try to show you how it worked in Sinatra
 - If you are lucky you'll understand the difference
-- If you don't understand we do our best to offer an exercise to help you understand
+- If you don't understand I do my best to offer an exercise to help you understand
-- If you still don't understand, fear not, you still have more prep than we did :P
+- If you still don't understand, fear not, you still have more prep than my cohort did :P

 No really, if you don't understand, don't freak out, at least you've been introduced to it.
 This is step 1 in the learning process and referred to as <a href="http://socrates.devbootcamp.com/labs/curriculum/dbc-s-principles/designing-with-empathy#toc_0" target="_blank">recognition</a>...  (click that link)... (seriously, click it).